Christmas in London – The best time of the year

 4. Go ice skating at Somerset House

 A London Christmas visit wouldn’t be complete without an ice skating session at Somerset House.
-The neoclassical building is gorgeous every time of year, but in the winter months it is extremely beautiful with all the Christmas decorations and lights.
+The neoclassical building is gorgeous every time of year, but in the winter months, it is extremely beautiful with all the Christmas decorations and lights.
 Even if you don’t dare to go out on the ice, there’s always the possibility to enjoy a glass of mulled wine in the tent next to the ice skating rink.
-Other places to go skating this winter are at the Natural History Museum, Tower of London and on the roof of Tobacco Docks.
+Other places to go skating this winter:

 5. Visit a Christmas show